thedevdojo/wave/README.md

 ```

-### 3. Add Composer Dependencies
+### 3. Install Composer dependencies

-Next, we will need to install all our composer dependencies by running the following command:
+Next, we will need to install all our Composer dependencies by running the following command:

 ```php
 composer install
 ```
-### 4. Run Migrations and Seeds
+### 4. Run migration and seed

 We need to migrate our database structure into our database, which we can do by running: